 If the only step between you and your next remote opportunity are rounds of interviews, fret no more.
 Use the holidays to practice with some mock interviews.
 With instant feedback, you can work on the areas to improve your pitch, highlight your accomplishments and get rid of those nerves.
 Of course you can ask your friends and family to run through those interviews with you, but receiving impartial and professional feedback can give additional support.
 Our career coaches are back in early January, so if you’d like to be first in line for their return, you can already schedule your sessions now.

-5. Attend networking events and community Christmas parties – in-person & virtual
+5. Attend networking events and community virtual holiday parties

 Everyone is in a mood to celebrate, with end of year parties every other day.
-Some are definitely hosted in your city while some are virtual, for example through remo.co!
+Some are virtual, for example through remo.co!
 Leverage the opportunity of acquainting yourself with some of the tools of remote workers.
 At the same time, it’s an ideal way to connect with other remote workers and learn about their job search.
 Networking can lead to learning about a new company and their current or upcoming job openings.
 Keep in mind, a new connection can lead to a new job, if not immediately, eventually.
 Conduct informational interviews with your new connections.

 At acework, we are warriors for greater flexibility and happiness at work.
 We are here to support you on your way to a remote career.
 Get Remote Ready with us here – or directly sign up to match with opportunities.
 If you have any questions, comments or ideas get in touch directly (email@example.com).